 How We Help Kids with Sickle Cell Disease

 Children with sickle cell disease require ongoing, comprehensive care.
 Our services include management of acute illnesses, such as pain crises, infections and fevers, anemia, and ongoing education and advocacy for the child and family.
 We also watch for chronic complications, such as pulmonary disease, eye problems, heart complications, and bone and joint problems.
-We remain abreast of the latest recommendations in the management and treatment of pediatric sickle cell disease and complications, including:
+We are pleased to now offer the LAUNCH transition program, which aims to prepare teenagers with Sickle Cell Disease to transition to adult healthcare safely and successfully.
+This includes:

 - Genetic counseling of hemoglobinopathy identified by newborn screen, including sickle cell trait